Whistler Summer Activities: 8 Fun Ways to Enjoy the Great Outdoors

 Take a Tour

-Blackcomb Helicopters features several summer tours for all ages.
-For a quick ride, try the 12-minute or 39-minute tours, which fly high over Whistler Resort.
-Those looking for longer trips should book a four- or seven-hour adventure, which offer different sites, activities and experiences for the whole family.
-Couples and families can also take the Heli Picnic tour to see Rainbow Glacier before landing for a picnic lunch at Beverly Lake.
+Blackcomb Helicopters features summer tours for all ages.
+For a quick ride, try the 12-minute or 39-minute tours, which fly over Whistler Resort.
+Those looking for longer trips should book a four- or seven-hour adventure, which offer different sites, activities and experiences.
+Couples and families can also take the Heli Picnic tour to see Rainbow Glacier before a picnic lunch at Beverly Lake.

-Ready to getaway?
+Ready to try these Whistler summer activities?
 Browse available Whistler vacation rentals.